tronsha/wp-lightbox-plugin/wordpress/trunk/readme.txt

 = Documentation =

-Select "Link to: Media File" when creating a gallery.
+Select "Media File" at "Link to" when creating a gallery.

 If the plugin is active, the images are now open in the lightbox.